aurVasconcelos/aurVasconcelos/README.md

 📁 Most recent project was with Flutter and PHP

-💻 Currently working with StencilJS
+💻 Currently working with StencilJS and React

 🌱 Slowly learning neural network